mcgibbon/sympl/docs/timestepping.rst

 Timestepping
 ============

-:py:class:`~sympl.TimeStepper` objects use time derivatives from :py:class:`~sympl.Prognostic` objects to step a model state forward in time.
+:py:class:`~sympl.PrognosticStepper` objects use time derivatives from :py:class:`~sympl.PrognosticComponent` objects to step a model state forward in time.
-They are initialized using any number of :py:class:`~sympl.Prognostic` objects.
+They are initialized using any number of :py:class:`~sympl.PrognosticComponent` objects.

 .. code-block:: python

     from sympl import AdamsBashforth
     time_stepper = AdamsBashforth(MyPrognostic(), MyOtherPrognostic())

-Once initialized, a :py:class:`~sympl.TimeStepper` object has a very similar interface to the :py:class:`~sympl.Implicit` object.
+Once initialized, a :py:class:`~sympl.PrognosticStepper` object has a very similar interface to the :py:class:`~sympl.Stepper` object.

 .. code-block:: python